konsti219/astro-starter/README.md

 ## compile

-To build the .exe for a release you need to take the files in /static and upload them somewhere.
-Then you need to replace the paths in web.ts
+To build binaries for windows and linux just run the following command to run the build script that takes care of statoc files.

 ```
-deno compile -A --unstable --lite index.ts
+deno run -A --unstable buildBinaries.ts
 ```

 ## TODO